MLP, XGBoost, KAN, TDNN, and LSTM-GRU Hybrid RNN with Attention for SPX and NDX European Call Option Pricing: KAN Model Kolmogorov-Arnold Representation Theorem

 \textbf{Legendre Polynomials}

 \textbf{Bessel Polynomials}

 \textbf{Laguerre Polynomials}

 These recursive formulations were the simplest to implement the KAN layers.
 However, using these recursive definitions is not the most computationally efficient method, as using some of the series or closed-form expressions for the polynomials could be quicker.
-Moreover, it would be prudent to test the alternative of using min-max normalization instead of tanh to get the polynomials to the [-1, 1] range.
+Moreover, it would be prudent to test the alternative of using min-max normalization instead of tanh to keep the inputs in the [-1, 1] range.
 Below is an example of how a Legendre KAN layer is implemented in our framework:

 This custom layer generates the KAN transformation for each layer based on the Legendre polynomials, while similar classes handle the other orthogonal polynomials.
 In \cite{Liu2024}, the network uses B-splines for the activation functions with additional grid extension mechanisms to adjust the grid dynamically during training.
 However, in our implementation, we rely purely on the intrinsic properties of the orthogonal polynomials, which provide stability and efficiency without the need for grid adjustments.
 In future work, it would be prudent to test whether combining layers of different polynomials increases performance.
-Also, from our experiments, it is clear that our KANs would benefit significantly from more regularization, which could be in the form of an l1 or l2 penalty on the loss function since dropout alone is not enough.
+Also, from our experiments, it is clear that our KANs would benefit significantly from more regularization since dropout alone is not enough.
+We anticipate that the targeted pruning of nodes mechanism used in the original paper should work very well.